FIFOFULL

 A FIFOFULL happens when the trace sources are producing more information than the trace infrastructure of the chip could handle.
 As a consequence, trace packets are lost.

-You search for FIFOFULLs in the trace recording using the following command:
+You can search for FIFOFULLs in the trace recording using the following command:

 1. The trace infrastructure needs to run faster to increase the bandwidth.
 Check that the trace clock is running at the fastest supported rate and use the maximum port speed and width.